ballerina-platform/ballerina-distribution/examples/http-client-oauth2-client-credentials-grant-type/http_client_oauth2_client_credentials_grant_type.md

 # HTTP client - OAuth2 client credentials grant type

 The `http:Client` can be secured with OAuth2 client credentials grant type authorization by enriching each request from the client with the `Authorization: Bearer <token>` header.
 The required configurations for this grant type can be specified in the `auth` field of the client configuration.
-Use this grant type when the client needs to access resources or services on behalf of itself rather than the user.

 ::: code http_client_oauth2_client_credentials_grant_type.bal :::